anupsv/GoDownload/readme.md

 Certainly!
-Here's a README.md file for your downloader project:
+Here's an updated `README.md` file that includes the new build options provided by the `Makefile`:

 ---